Bob Ferguson, chess master and Washington's next governor, preps for Trump rematch

 While Trump picked up new votes in every state in November, he got roughly the same number of votes in Washington as he did in 2020.
 Even in Republican-heavy Congressional districts in central and southwest Washington, Trump’s handpicked candidates lost.

 But Ferguson hasn’t revealed a legal strategy or an anti-Trump plan for his time as governor.
-He won’t automatically adopt an aggressive stance against the administration, he said during a post-election press conference.
+He won’t automatically adopt an aggressive stance against the Trump administration, he said during a post-election press conference.
 He’ll support the next attorney general, former U.S. Attorney Nick Brown, in lawsuits if Trump violates the Constitution or does something Ferguson thinks will harm Washingtonians or infringe on their rights.

 Publicly, he’s not jumping to the hypothetical scenarios many liberals have, based on Trump’s comments or campaign promises.
 If he’s still thinking several moves ahead, he’s not revealing what he sees.